DECATUR & HUNTSVILLE AUTO ACCIDENT LAWYERS

 Have you been injured in a auto accident in Decatur, Athens or Huntsville, Alabama, caused by someone else’s negligence?
 Are your medical bills piling up, and the other driver’s insurance company is giving you the run around?
 If you or a loved one have been injured in a auto accident in the Decatur, you need an experienced attorney.
 Traffic incidents are the source of thousands of personal-injury lawsuits in Alabama each year.
 Even though there are fewer drivers on the road today because of the pandemic, the automobile accidents that do happen are much more serious.
 As more people return to the roads, not all of them are paying attention while driving, leaving a trail of property damage, injuries and death.

 More than 40,000 people die annually in the United States in motor-vehicle crashes.
 Alabama has seen an increase in accidents and deaths in 2019.
 Alabama has reported that bicycle, pedestrian, and motorcycle accident deaths have also risen in 2019-2020, and more people in Alabama were injured badly enough to require medical attention.
+At Ferguson & Ferguson, our Decatur auto accident attorneys represent auto accident victims who have suffered a wide range of injuries.
 When you have been seriously injured in a auto accident, you need to call the attorney serious accident victims call when they have been injured.
 Randy W. Ferguson is Decatur’s premier automobile accident lawyer.
 If you or anyone you know has suffered an injury in a auto accident, contact us for a free case evaluation.
 We offer no obligation, FREE CONSULTATIONS.
 We also have a LOWEST FEE GUARANTEE.
 Home and hospital visits are available if you are unable to come to our Decatur office.
 Call now.
 Call 256-534-3435 or 256-350-7200.
 We are here to help.

 Do I Need an Attorney after an Auto Accident in Decatur or Huntsville, Alabama?

 For minor accidents in Alabama, it’s quite possible you don’t need an attorney.
 However, even if it turns out you don’t need to hire a lawyer, phone consultations are always free.
 If your in doubt, call now.
-Retaining an attorney after a car wreck in Morgan County may not be the first thing on your mind after a wreck.
+Retaining an attorney after a car wreck in Madison or Morgan County may not be the first thing on your mind after a wreck.
 However, making sure your lawyer is experienced is important, especially when you have suffered serious injuries in a motor vehicle accident.
+Our Huntsville auto accident lawyers are experienced and here to help.

 - An attorney can assist you in what to do after the accident.
 This includes getting the police report, giving recorded statements, notifying your insurance company, notifying the other parties insurance company and explaining what compensation you can recover.
 If you’ve suffered serious injuries or a death in your family, our attorneys can help you negotiate for compensation for your auto accident claim.